paritytech/polkadot-sdk/docs/DEPRECATION_CHECKLIST.md

-# Deprecation Process
+# Deprecation Checklist

-This deprecation process makes sense while we don’t use [SemVer](https://semver.org/).
+This deprecation checklist makes sense while we don’t use [SemVer](https://semver.org/).
-After that, this process will most likely change.
+After that, this document will most likely change.
 As deprecation and removal of existing code can happen on any release, we need to be mindful that external builders could be impacted by the changes we make.
-The deprecation process tries to mitigate this impact, while still keeping the developer experience, the DevEx, as smooth as possible.
+The deprecation checklist tries to mitigate this impact, while still keeping the developer experience, the DevEx, as smooth as possible.

-To start a deprecation process a new issue with the label `I11-deprecation` needs to be created for correct tracking.
+To start a deprecation process, a new issue with the label `I11-deprecation` needs to be created for correct tracking.
 Then these are the actions to take:

 ## Hard deprecate by adding a warning message